-- For five straight years, Citizens for Responsible Ethics in Washington ranked Calvert as one of the top five most corrupt members of Congress.
+- For five straight years, Citizens for Responsibility and Ethics in Washington ranked Calvert as one of the top five most corrupt members of Congress.

 - Calvert bought a dusty vacant lot in Riverside for $550,000, used his congressional power to get an earmark to secure a highway exchange nearby and increase its value, and then sold the lot for $985,000.

-- In Congress, he’s increased his net worth up to $20 million, all while reportedly being invested by the FBI twice in connection with financial transactions.
+- In Congress, he’s increased his net worth up to $20 million, all while reportedly being investigated by the FBI twice in connection with financial transactions.

 - In one of his first votes of the latest Congress (after voting 15 times for Kevin McCarthy for Speaker), he voted to gut the Office of Congressional Ethics.